Low Voltage RAM vs. Standard RAM Modules: What is the difference?

 A LV module is preferred because it consumes less electricity and provides the same speed.
 Although it doesn’t matter much for normal use, the ability of these RAMs to work on low voltage becomes a significant factor for overclocking.

 For example, a 1.25V RAM module operating at 1600MHz can be overclocked to 1866MHz or even up to 2133MHz.
-A 1.5V RAM probably cannot be overclocked this way.
+A 1.5V Memory probably cannot be overclocked this way.

 This is one of the many reasons why low Volt Memory Chips are better than High Voltage RAM modules.